-REDD+ piloting areas and interest for large scale investment in REDD+ in Mozambique plantations mining and biofuels in Nampula and large scale plantations in Niassa.
+Other REDD+ pilot areas indicated in the map (in red -Figure 21) were selected as shown in Figure 10 (1b) during consultations.
+As discussed later in the document the areas aim to address a number of overarching drivers, such as biomass energy in the case of Maputo and Gaza, logging and large scale investment across sectors in the provinces of Manica, Sofala and Zambezia and large scale forest plantations mining and biofuels in Nampula and large scale plantations in Niassa.
 The areas selected are sub-national units large enough for internal leakages to be monitored.
 Within each of these areas, there is a myriad of ongoing activities contributing to reducing deforestation such as CBNRM, protected areas by the government or by NGOs or private sector and certified logging companies.
 In the readiness phase, MRV/RL subunit of UT-REDD+ will lead the establishment of a national Forest Resource Information Platform (Component 4a) which compile these geographic information in the platform database.
 These information shall be managed and published transparently.
-In a subnational pilot project level, in Manica province, the South-South collaboration is has supported the assessment of deforestation, land rights mapping, socio-economic analysis to determine structure of land users and preferences for REDD+interventions, in order to move on to providing capacity and means to implement such actions as well as support local institutions.
+As one of the pilot projects in Manica province, the South-South collaboration will be supported by Norway on the assessment of deforestation, land rights mapping, socio-economic analysis to determine structure of land users and preferences for REDD+ interventions, in order to move on to providing capacity and means to implement such actions as well as support local institutions.